 From the prominent island Mayreau you will sail 25 nautical miles further to Palm Island.
 The American Coconut-John leased this island in the 60's, planted coconut palm trees and step by step built a paradisiacal hotel resort onto this small island.
 Four nautical miles away, you will anchor between four abandoned islands.
 The unoccupied Tobago Cays, which can be reached only through a tiny inlet, will be reserved to sailors.
 The turquoise colored water in the almost circular „horse shoe reef“ is simply staggering.
 The afternoon and forenoon are therefore dedicated to amazement, snorkeling at the reef, small walks on the beach or as u like, sweet idleness.
 So called „boatsboys“ from the neighboring islands will offer you freshly caught spiny lobster, which against a fee, can be concocted directly on the beach.

 Day 7: Mustique

 After a relaxing breakfast and an unstressed morning you'll sail northbound to the private island Mustique.
-Here are celebreties not rare.
-From Tommy Hilfiger, across Mick Jagger to David Bowie.
+To meet celebrities here is not a rare occasion.
+From Tommy Hilfiger, to Mick Jagger and David Bowie.
 They all love it to stay here a few days every year to forget the rest of the world.
 In the legendary meeting place, the Basil Bar, you could also feel youself as a celebrity and maybe you'll see some on your neighbour table during dinner or a drink.